Terms and Conditions

-- In these Conditions, the following definitions apply:
+- In these Terms and Conditions, the following definitions apply:

 Reference to a party includes its personal representatives, successors or permitted assigns;